Pherakki/MXEEditor/README.md

 Each row corresponds to a `Node` in the Graph. **The IDs must be unique and contiguous**.
 Each `Node` has an attached `Parameter`; the type is dictated by the type of Graph.
 Since this Graph is attached to an `SlgEnAreaSurveillanceParam`, the `Node Parameter`s for this Graph must be `SlgEnAreaSurveillancePathNodeParam` - you can check the type in the configuration files for the parameters, given in `pyValkLib/configuration/MXE/parameters`.

 After these two columns, you can have an arbitrary number of columns representing nodes that are connected to the Node for that row.
-For example, we can see in the table above the Node 0 is forwards-connected to Node 1, and Node 1 is forwards-connected to Node 2 (*i.e.* in the graph, an arrow would come from Node 0 and point towards Node 1, and from Node 1 to Node 2).
+For example, we can see in the table above that Node 0 is forwards-connected to Node 1, and Node 1 is forwards-connected to Node 2 (*i.e.* in the graph, an arrow would come from Node 0 and point towards Node 1, and from Node 1 to Node 2).
 Each Connection must also have an attached `Parameter Set`, and this is always `void` type.

 #### Assets
 Finally, we come to `assets`.
 Some `Parameter Sets` reference `assets` by ID.
 If we look inside `assets.csv`, we can see what `Assets` are referenced in the MXE.